eduardo-dangelo/code-docs/module_01/exercise.md

   }
   ```
   > Notice we are using `id` selector for the `#topbar` instead of `class` selector.
 This is because we want to style only one element with the `id` `topbar`.
+  >
+  > We're also using hex codes for the colors.
+  > You can find more about hex codes and how it works [here](https://www.w3schools.com/colors/colors_hexadecimal.asp).

 ### The Topbar dropdown menu:
 > The dropdown menu will be displayed when the user clicks on the burger menu icon.
 - Add the following code inside the `style.css` file, below the topbar selector: